dwan12345/Cisco-CLI-Commands/Configs/Switch/DTP and VTP.md

 - enabled by default

 ## DTP Configs
-- desirable active tries to form a trunk, it will form trunk with trunk, dynamic desirable, auto
-- auto mode is more passive, it only form trunk with trunk or dynamic desirable
+- Trunk port and desirable port will actively send out DTP frames to form trunk.
+Auto mode does not, but it will accept the DTP frames.
+Access mode does not accept the frames.
 ```js
 ! set the DTP mode
 conf t